 Legal Aid South Africa tries to help as many people who can’t afford legal services as possible.
 From time to time, we come across opportunities to take on legal work that has the potential to change the lives of a whole community rather than just the person that we provide the legal assistance to.

 For example, we consider cases that could create new legal precedent that may be used for similar litigation into the future.
-We call this our Impact Litigation programme and it covers:
+We call this our Strategic Litigation programme and it covers:

 - Class action lawsuits; or